NrgXnat/docker-images/slicer/slicer-notes.md

        --acpc <std::vector<std::vector<float> >>  (accepted multiple times)
          ACPC line, a list of two fiducial points, one at the anterior commissure and one at the posterior commissure. (value: None)

-       --,  --ignore_rest
-         Ignores the rest of the labeled arguments following this flag.

-       --version
-         Displays version information and exits.

-       -h,  --help
-         Displays usage information and exits.

        Description: <p>Calculate a transformation from two lists of fiducial points.</p><p>The ACPC line extends between two points, one at the